EPL leader Liverpool beats Aston Villa in dramatic comeback

 The Premier League said on Twitter that VAR’s line was “aligned to his armpit, which was marginally ahead of the last Villa defender.”
 Firmino had been given offside by the assistant referee before the review.

+“It would be cool if somebody could clarify” how VAR is used, manager Jurgen Klopp said.

-Liverpool has not lost in the league since a 2-1 defeat to Manchester City in January.
+Liverpool has not lost in the league since January.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports